uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-example.md

 ## Obtain certificate and create K8s secret

+!!! local "Local deployment with no SSL certificate"

+    You can deploy locally with no SSL or host domain, although some features and tools may have limited functionality without an SSL.
+If this is how you will deploy, you do not need to create a certificate.
+You can skip to [Create a minimal values.yaml](#create-a-minimal-valuesyaml).

+!!! served "Local deployment to a host domain with SSL"

-*If you already have an SSL certificate, you can skip to [Create a minimal values.yaml](#create-a-minimal-valuesyaml)*
+    If you choose to deploy with an SSL certificate and you do not yet have one, follow the instructions in this section.
+If you already have an SSL certificate, you can skip to [Create a minimal values.yaml](#create-a-minimal-valuesyaml)

 You will need to have a host site that you own to proceed.
 Here, our host site is `sara.dev.planx-pla.net`.